TrippCreates/Tripp-BlueStamp-Portfolio/plane.md

 **Next Step**\
 Before I can say I am done with this project, I want sustained flight.
 No matter how I take off it does not matter, if my plane is in the air and I am in control, I am happy and I can say I am done.

-# First Milestone
+# Final Milestone

-<iframe width="385" height="685" src="https://www.youtube.com/embed/HlFp4DwnW-U" title="Explain the Plane" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_G9nHn8xFMI?si=Z0ufIZd0SuiaE42G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Overview**\
-This is the first milestone of my foam RC Plane.
-For this milestone, I have built the first iteration of the plane.
-I've made no attempts to fly it, but I hope that all my hardware and electronics are solid.
+This is the Final milestone of my foam RC Plane.
+For this milestone I made a great attempt at flight and had sustained airtime, enough to satisfy my needs.

 **Accomplishments**\
-My main accomplishment is designing a foam airplane that could, in theory, fly.
-I came up with a few mechanisms with the materials I have, such as the elevator and rudder mechanisms, and I am really proud of them.
-Building the plane took a lot of work.
-I had to spend a lot of time researching the electronics, ensuring everything was compatible and working while also trying not to set anything on fire.
-So finally having some work to show for feels great.
+Since the prior milestone, I've made only a few changes to the plane.
+I made better compartments that let me easily access the inside, change things up if needed, or plug things back in.
+I also added weights to the front of the plane to better balance the center of gravity and make things more aerodynamic.
+Finally, I spent time in an online flight simulator to practice my skills in a more controlled environment.

 **Challenges**\
-The biggest challenge had to be the electronics.
-I knew nothing about RC going into this, so when I first got all my parts, when I put it all together, nothing worked.
-I ended up going to a hobby store and just asking for help, thankfully the people there were really nice and they clearly explained to me how everything integrated, and soon enough my electronics were working.
+The biggest challenge of this part was controlling the plane in air.
+I got my take-offs to be more consistent, but once I had a flight, I had no idea what to do, and it took a long time to get some semblance of control.

 **Next Step**\
-For my next milestone, I plan to make solid flight attempts.
-While I feel like my design could fly, I predict some changes will need to be made, and I will figure out those changes once I see what does not work in practice.
+For now, I am done with the plane.
+I want to move on to other projects that I have in mind, but in the future, I do want to come back to it by either building another better-looking and performing model or just adding some features like a cargo bay to the existing prototype.

 # RC Wiring Diagram
 ![Wiring Diagram](./images/Schematic.jpeg)